Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-38-paroxysm.md

 Gabe jogged on the spot for a few seconds more to marvel at his regained mobility, then calmed himself down with a deep breath and a shake of his head.
 "Anyway, a deal is a deal.
 Have you made your appointment with the surgeon downstairs?"

 Nofl finished packing his tools and turned around, carefully sanitizing his hands.
 Even with the biofilter fields and frontline implants, that was generally a good idea for ETs who laid hands on a human.
 "That I have, darling.
-It’s been a heavy burden, I must say…"
+It’s been a heavy burden, I must say..."

 "Good.
 Then be here tomorrow at noon.
 Lieutenant-Colonel Powell and Admiral Knight will be here to visit."

-"…Oh?
+"...Oh?
 Why?"

 "Because you just earned your way into something that’ll make fixing my busted ass look like a high school science project."